 #> Using 50 particles for PMMH:

-#> Running particle MCMC chain with tuned settings...
+#> Running Particle MCMC chain with tuned settings...

 #> PMMH Results Summary:

-#> Parameter Mean SD Median CI Lower.2.5% CI Upper.97.5% ESS Rhat
+#> Parameter Mean SD Median 2.5% 97.5% ESS Rhat

-#> Warning in pmmh(y = y, m = 500, init_fn = init_fn, transition_fn =
+#> Warning in pmmh(pf_wrapper = bootstrap_filter, y = y, m = 500, init_fn =

-#> Consider running the chains for more iterations.
+#> running the chains for more iterations.

-#> Warning in pmmh(y = y, m = 500, init_fn = init_fn, transition_fn = transition_fn, :
+#> Warning in pmmh(pf_wrapper = bootstrap_filter, y = y, m = 500, init_fn = init_fn, :

 #> Some Rhat values are above 1.01, indicating that the chains have not converged.

-We get convergence warnings as expected due to the small number of iterations.
+#> Consider running the chains for more iterations and/or increase burn_in.We get convergence warnings as expected due to the small number of iterations.